 How Polarized are Citizens?
 Measuring Ideology from the Ground-Up

-Strong evidence has been emerging that major democracies have become more politically polarized, at least according to measures based on the ideological positions of political elites.
-We ask: have the general public ('citizens') followed the same pattern?
-Our approach is based on unsupervised machine learning models as applied to issue-position survey data.
-This approach firstly indicates that coherent, latent ideologies are strongly apparent in the data, with a number of major, stable types that we label as: Liberal Centrist, Conservative Centrist, Left Anarchist and Right Anarchist.
-Using this framework, and a resulting measure of 'citizen slant', we are then able to decompose the shift in ideological positions across the population over time.
-Specifically, we find evidence of a 'disappearing center' in a range of countries with citizens shifting away from centrist ideologies into anti-establishment 'anarchist' ideologies over time.
+Strong evidence has been emerging that major democracies have become more politically polarised, at least according to measures based on the ideological positions of political elites.
+We investigate whether the general public (`citizens') followed the same pattern.
+To this end, we propose a novel methodology to identify the underlying ideologies of citizens by applying Latent Dirichlet Allocation (an unsupervised machine learning algorithm) to political survey data.
+This approach indicates that in addition to a left-right scale, confidence in institutions defines another major ideological dimension.
+Using this framework, we are able to decompose the shift in ideological positions across the population over time and create measures of `citizen slant' and polarisation.
+Specifically, we find evidence of a `disappearing centre' in a sub-group of countries with citizens shifting away from centrist ideologies into anti-establishment `anarchist' ideologies over time.
 This trend is especially pronounced for the US.

 JEL Classification: D72, C81